Last Updated on

 - Combine beans, almond butter, carob powder, vanilla extract, non-dairy milk, maca powder, and cinnamon in a food processor.
 Add cooked of softened dates and water.
 Process ingredients until smooth, using a spatula to scrape down the sides.
 Serve at warm temperature or chilled.

-I noted in the recipe that you can substitute adzuki beans for the cannellini beans.
+I noted in the recipe that you can substitute adzuki beans for the cannellini beans or garbanzo beans.
 Adzuki beans are known to be easier to digest than many other types of beans, so I would suggest making this substitution if you are going to serve this dish to kids or people who don’t normally eat a lot of beans.
 You could also use 1/4 cup of almond butter and 1/4 cup of peanut butter for a really yummy variation (trust me, I tried it).